 Untold Stories – Poetry at English Heritage

-Some of England’s best poets, both established and emerging were commissioned as part of the programme.
+Some of England’s best poets, both established and emerging, have been commissioned as part of the programme so far.
 They were asked to reflect on the history, fabric and atmosphere of our sites, using their creativity to explore what lies beneath the surface of history’s prevailing narratives – stories that have gone untold or people who have been forgotten.

 Jacob’s Tips for Writing Poetry